- House passes VA reform compromise

 - Obamacare shoots premiums up by 88 percent in California

 - Chicken pox outbreak puts illegal immigrant facility on lockdown

 - Obama to Republicans: ‘Stop just hatin’ all the time’

 NASA releases low-res video of Mars rover descent

 PASADENA, CALIF.
-(AP) - NASA's Curiosity rover on Monday transmitted a low-resolution video showing the last 2 1/2 minutes of its white-knuckle dive through the Mars atmosphere, giving Earthlings a sneak peek of a spacecraft landing on another world.
+(AP) - NASA’s Curiosity rover has transmitted a low-resolution video showing the last 2 1/2 minutes of its white-knuckle dive through the Martian atmosphere, giving earthlings a sneak peek of a spacecraft landing on another world.

 As thumbnails of the video flashed on a big screen on Monday, scientists and engineers at the NASA Jet Propulsion let out “oohs” and “aahs.”
 The recording began with the protective heat shield falling away and ended with dust being kicked up as the rover was lowered by cables inside an ancient crater.

 It was a sneak preview, since it’ll take some time before full-resolution frames are beamed back depending on other priorities.